nodejs/node/doc/api/cluster.md

 * Extends: {EventEmitter}

 A `Worker` object contains all public information and method about a worker.
-In the master it can be obtained using `cluster.workers`.
+In the primary it can be obtained using `cluster.workers`.
 In a worker it can be obtained using `cluster.worker`.

 ### Event: `'disconnect'`